pcdavies/kubernetes-tutorial/CentOS.md

     net.bridge.bridge-nf-call-ip6tables = 1
     net.bridge.bridge-nf-call-iptables = 1
     ```

+-   Possible shutdown and close k8master to k8node

 - edit the host file in both images and add entries for `k8master` and `k8node`